 The SEaRCH group is directly involved in supporting allied research networks including: the Clinical Academic Faculty at Lancashire Teaching Hospitals NHS Foundation Trust; The North of England Health Visitor and Child Health Research Network ; the EY-Flourish research group.
 We collaborate with colleagues at other academic institutions including Emeritus Professor Dame Sarah Cowley, King’s College, London; Professor Pamela Qualter, Manchester Institute of Education, University of Manchester; Professor Lynn Kemp, University of Western Sydney; Professor Tracey Bywater, York University. @research_hvch

-study aims to test the effectiveness of a model of parenting support incorporating the Incredible Years (IY) infant and toddler parenting support programmes.
+The E-SEE study aims to test the effectiveness of a model of parenting support incorporating the Incredible Years (IY) infant and toddler parenting support programmes.
 The model enables support to be delivered according to need.
 The views and opinions expressed herein are those of the authors and do not necessarily reflect those of the NIHR PHR Programme, NIHR, NHS or the Department of Health.
-Further information available at: the.
-The E-SEE This project was funded by the National Institute for Health Research Public Health Research (NIHR PHR) Programme (project number 13/93/10)project’s website
+Further information available at: the project’s website.

 The MacQueen award enables Karen to develop a sub-study of the existing E-SEE (Enhancing Social and Emotional Health and Development in the Early Years) trial led by Professor Bywater at York University.
 ‘Fitting Fathers In’ (FFI) will provide an opportunity to learn about how fathers and/or co-parents can be supported in their parenting roles when they have a new baby or toddler.